 Special circumstances to how many hours

 There are always cases where the traditional guidelines do not apply.
 If that applies to you, feel free to bend the guidelines to make the parents-to-be comfortable.
 Family and friends are there to support you, not judge.
-If they know your situation, they are probably even expecting some deviation from the norm.
+If they know your situation, they are probably even expecting some deviation from the norm like how long the shower should last.

 Twins or multiples– Moms of multiples often delivery early, either because their medical professional recommends it or the babies simply run out of room and are ready to see the world!
 Having an earlier baby shower, such as towards the end of the second trimester, for twins or multiples is completely normal.